colehaus/colex/content/posts/innocuous-invidious-majoritarian-tyrannies/main.md

 [^crow]: Maybe. [@chin2008] points out that African Americans were an absolute majority in several southern states.
 It was only via extralegal means that they were disenfranchised.
 [^range]: In a typical "one person, one vote" setup.
 We could easily generalize this to other voting systems.
 [^efficiency]: Mechanism design calls this property (your decision rule always chooses the outcome that maximizes utility) *<dfn>efficiency</dfn>*.
+[^rights]: At least in this framework where we throw out the concept of rights and instead look only to preferences and utility.
+Of course, some would reject this framework and say that the violation of the lamb's rights means that this scenario still constitutes a majoritarian tyranny.

 <hr class="references">